Market Design for Capacity Sharing in Networks: The static basic model

-where \eqref{subeq:at_most_one} ensures that no agent takes more than 1 trip, and \eqref{subeq:edge_capacity} ensures that the total number of trips that enter any edge $\e \in \E$ at any time $t$ does not exceed the edge capacity $\qe$.
+where \eqref{subeq:at_most_one} ensures that no agent is allocated to more than 1 trip, and \eqref{subeq:edge_capacity} ensures that the total number of trips allocated to use edge $\e \in \E$ does not exceed the edge capacity $\qe$.
+Given any $\(\xbar, \p, \toll\)$, the utility of each agent $\m \in \M$ equals to the value of the trip that $\m$ takes minus the payment: